elbakerino/react-simple-gestures/README.md

 const SomeComponent = () => {
     const {
-        handler,
+        // default handler for usage with touch gestures handler,
-        // optional also use the mouse handler to also listen for click/drag-style events handlerMouse,
+        // mouse handler to listen for non-touch events handlerMouse,
-        addListener,
+        // use this to add your listeners to any event addListener,
     } = useSimpleGestures({
-        // only count it as `left/right/up/down` after a change of px on an axis:
+        // only count it as `left/right/up/down` after a change of px on an axis
         minMovementX: 50,
         minMovementY: 50,
     })